Definition of common types of chemical bond

 A covalent bond may be defined as a force holding together atoms through the sharing of electrons.

 But electron transfers more reasonable when two atoms with wide differences in electronegativity.
-Thus HF forms by ionic bond because the electronegativity of H and F are different.
+Thus HF forms by ionic bond because the electronegativity of hydrogen and fluorine are different.

 The properties of HF differ from the characteristic of the ionic compounds.
 HF is a nonconductor of electricity and a low boiling point.